-Government agencies, private organizations, and nonprofit organizations offer grants such as free home repair for seniors citizens, veterans, people with disabilities, and low-income people.
+Government agencies, private organizations, and nonprofit organizations offer free home repair grants to senior citizens, veterans, people with disabilities, and low-income people.

-You may qualify for such assistance if you fall into one of these closely defined categories.
-This guide explains how you may be eligible for such grants, the types of repairs they may cover, and the application procedures.
+If you fall into one of these closely defined categories, you may qualify for such assistance.
+This guide explains how you may be eligible for such grants, the types of repairs they may cover, and the procedures to apply.

 What Are Home Repair Grants?

-The grants usually cover many kinds of repairs and improvements making the home safer and functional for adult-aged individuals.
-Grant funds can also be used to make structural or safety repairs inside a home by senior citizens.
+The grants usually cover many kinds of repairs and improvements making the home safer and functional for adult aged individuals.
+Grant funds can also be used to make the structural or safety repairs inside a home by senior citizens.
 You could even have alterations or improvements that make traversing easier and maybe even change up your plumbing or give your house some new electricity.

 Who Can Get Home Repair Grants?